doug-moen/openscad2/rfc/Sequences.md

 The goal of this RFC is to make all features available to all sequence types.
 The rationale is simplicity, consistency and [Composability](Composable_Building_Blocks.md).
+This will make it easier to create a library of generic sequence operations.

 ## Generalized Strings
 * `for` is extended so that it iterates over the characters in a string
 * `concat` is extended so that it concatenates strings.
   The arguments to `concat` must be either all strings (the result is a string), or all non-strings (the result is a list).

+Note that strings are not fully composable, so not all functions that operate on generic sequences will work on strings unless they handle strings as a special case.
+The problem is that list comprehensions don't generate strings.
+To fix that, we'd need to introduce a character data type, such that `"abc"[0] == 'a'`, and we'd need to ensure that `"abc"==['a','b','c']`.
+Eg, Haskell does this.
+I'm not going to propose this change, since I think the implementation effort is too high relative to the benefits.

 ## Generalized Ranges
 Ranges are generalized so that empty ranges are supported.